Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

 \subsection{Task-oriented Ontology Construction}

-\paragraph{SOTA Comparison} \Cref{tab:sota_comparison} shows that DORE overfits to domains and slots in the training set but outperforms {\TeQoDO} on value-level and literal metrics.
+\paragraph{SOTA Comparison} In \Cref{tab:sota_comparison} we see the continuous F1 evaluation of {\TeQoDO} compared to baselines.
+It shows that DORE overfits to domains and slots in the training set but outperforms {\TeQoDO} on value-level and literal metrics.
 This stems from supervised fine-tuning, enabling DORE to learn exact value phrasing.
 GenDSI surpasses DORE on domains and slots but is outperformed by {\TeQoDO} on all metrics.
 GenDSI’s lack of explicit domain prediction causes slot predictions to be dropped if domains are not the first word in slot names.
 These results show that {\TeQoDO} predicts higher-level hierarchical concepts far better than the other methods.